Vyper Developer Guide

 To deploy the compiled Vyper smart contract, run:

-To view your deployed Fluent contract, navigate to the Fluent Devnet Explorer.
+To view your deployed Fluent contract, navigate to the Fluent Devnet Explorerarrow-up-right.
 From there, you can input your token address to explore your deployed contract.

 Last updated